amigobooth/developer.amigobooth.com/content/v1/users/keys.md

 * TOC
 {:toc}

-Management of public keys via the API requires that you are authenticated.
+Management of authentication keys via the API requires that you are authenticated.

 ## Create a new key